danobi/dxuuu.xyz/src/libbpf-rs.md

 Note there's no mention of the `runqslower.bpf.o` file anywhere.
 That's because the contents of the object file have been embedded into the skeleton file (using `include_bytes!()` macro).
-As a result, your application no longer has to worry about shipping all the object files along with your binary(ies).
+As a result, you don't have to worry about shipping BPF object files along with your application binaries.

 Also note how `open_skel.rodata()` and `skel.maps()` is infallible.
-The generated skeleton has infallible accessors for all maps, programs, and global variables.
+Generated skeletons have infallible accessors for all maps, programs, and global variables.
 This reduces the number of errors your application can encounter at runtime.

 Finally, note how we can set and get values for global data. `cargo libbpf gen` can read the BTF (that clang generates for the object file) and generate appropriate Rust definitions.
+These structures are then `mmap()`ed to the kernel at runtime.
 Global data is the most convenient way to communicate with BPF programs from userspace.
 Simply read and write values as you normally would.
 Note that `OpenRunqslowerSkel::rodata()` returns a mutable reference to the read-only data and `RunqslowerSkel::rodata()` returns immutable reference.
 That's because constant values can only be set before the program is loaded into the kernel.
 Safety at work!

 To build the application: